 The decision to build a villa in Greece is the very beginning of the journey to your own home by the sea.
-The next step is the choice of a land plot for construction, which, unfortunately, does not always depend only on personal preferences.
+The next step involves selection of a land plot for construction, which, unfortunately, does not always depend only on your personal preferences.

-In addition to the category, in Greece there are two more criteria that should be considered when choosing a plot for construction.
-These are the terms "artio", which literally means “agreed", "appropriate", and "ikodomishimo" - "suitable for building."
-Both criteria relate to the feasibility of erecting structures on the site, based on location, size and specifications.
-Both of them must be directly indicated in the documents for the site.
+Apart from categories, there are two more criteria that should be considered when choosing a plot for construction in Greece.
+They are “artio,” which literally means “agreed,” "appropriate,” and “ikodomisimo” – “suitable for construction.”
+Both criteria relate to the possibility of building structures on a land plot, based on its location, size, and specifications.
+Both of them should be directly indicated in the documents for the site.

-First of all, you should decide on the location of the land plot.
-Coastal areas, especially the first coastline, are expected to be especially popular when choosing a location.
-Accordingly, these lands are much more expensive.
-It should be noted here that the plots located on the first line do not include a beach in their territory: the coastal strip in Greece cannot be purchased by a private person.
-Therefore, even when buying a plot with direct access to the beach, it should be borne in mind that anyone can use this beach.
-However, there is a way to get around this rule: you can buy a plot located in a small cove or at a distance from common beaches and beach bars.
-As a rule, outsiders rarely drop in there, especially if access to the beach is difficult due to the relief.
+First of all, you should choose location of the land plot.
+Coastal areas, especially the first coastline, are especially popular with buyers.
+Respectively, these lands are more expensive.
+It should be noted that the sites located on the first line do not include the beach area: the coastal line in Greece cannot be purchased by any individual.
+Therefore, even if you buying a land plot with direct access to the beach, you should remember that anyone can use this beach area.
+Nonetheless, there is a way to get around this rule: you can buy a land plot located in a small bay or at a distance from common beaches and beach bars.
+As a rule, such places are seldom visited by people, especially if access to the beach there is difficult due to the natural relief.

-Building plots in Greece, which are located far from the sea, are usually purchased for permanent residence or for growing olives.
-However, it is quite possible to combine it, because the production and sale of olive oil will bring a stable income, being a promising investment .
-In this case, it is better to choose a plot of the agrotemachio category, on which olive trees already grow.
+The land plots in Greece, which are located far from the sea, are usually purchased for permanent residence or growing olives.
+It must be said that you can combine living with growing olives as the production and sale of olive oil will bring a stable income, being a promising investment .
+In this case, it is better to choose a plot of the Agrotemachio category, which is already planted with olive trees.

-Building permits - many of our clients ask us for a plot with a building permit, however most plots in Greece are sold without a building permit because it is issued only for a specific architectural project with full documentation, respectively, if you want to build a house according to your project, you will essentially have to re-obtain a building permit, although formally it will look like a change in permission.
-It should also be borne in mind that a building permit is issued for a period of 4 years and can be extended up to 8 years.
+Building permit - many of our clients ask us for a plot with a building permit.
+Nonetheless, most plots in Greece are sold without building permits as this type of a document is issued only for a specific architectural project with a complete range of documents.
+Respectively, if you want to build a house upon your own project, you will have to re-obtain a building permit, although formally, the procedure will look like a change in permission.
+You should also pay attention that a building permit is issued for a period of 4 years and can be extended up to 8 years.

-Finally, the agrotemachio plots located near settlements are of great value.
-The urban planning plan is constantly expanding - accordingly, there is a high probability that the settlement will “swallow” your site, transforming it into Icopedo and changing the building factors, and with it the cost of the site.
+Summing up, one should mention that the Agrotemachio plots located near settlements are of great value among clients.
+The city development plan is constantly expanding.
+Hence, there is a high probability that the settlement will “swallow” your site.
+Thus, your land plot will be transformed into the Icopedo area.
+This transformation will change not only the building coefficient but also increase the cost of the site.